 However, there’s an inherent limitation to these engines in their layout and size, and if you bore or stroke your pit bike engine so far you will find considerable diminishing returns combined with a new tendency for unreliability.
 In our experience, the sweet spot is probably 125cc pit bikes which are known to be particularly durable.

-How Fast is a 125cc Pit Bike?
+How Fast Does a 125cc Pit Bike?

 When it comes to speed, 125cc pit bikes have a lot to offer.
 These little engines offer remarkable power outputs for their physical size.
 But the truth is, whether it is enough for you depends what you want out of a pit bike and what you are trying to use it for.